Kenneth Fok

 Kenneth Fok Kai-kong JP (霍啟剛; born 2 July 1979) is a Hong Kong businessman and politician.
-The eldest grandson of tycoon Henry Fok and eldest son of Timothy Fok, he is a member of the Legislative Council for the Sports, Performing Arts, Culture and Publication Functional Constituency.
+The eldest grandson of tycoon Henry Fok and eldest son of Timothy Fok, he is a member of the Legislative Council for the Sports, Performing Arts, Culture and Publication Functional Constituency since 2021.
 He is the vice president of the Fok Ying Tung Group, vice president of the Sports Federation & Olympic Committee of Hong Kong, China and a member of the National Committee of the Chinese People's Political Consultative Conference (CPPCC).

 Biography

 Fok was born into a prominent pro-Beijing business family.
 His grandfather, Henry Fok, was a Hong Kong real estate developer, president of the Real Estate Developers Association of Hong Kong and Hong Kong Football Association, and was one of the first Hong Kong entrepreneurs to invest in mainland China, in the 1980s.
 He rose to become the vice chairman of the National Committee of the Chinese People's Political Consultative Conference (CPPCC).
-His father, Timothy Fok, is also president of the Hong Kong Football Association and the Sports Federation & Olympic Committee of Hong Kong, China, a member of the CPPCC National Committee and a former member of the Legislative Council for the Sports, Performing Arts, Culture and Publication functional constituency.
+His father, Timothy Fok, was also president of the Hong Kong Football Association and the Sports Federation & Olympic Committee of Hong Kong, China, a member of the CPPCC National Committee and a former member of the Legislative Council for the Sports, Performing Arts, Culture and Publication functional constituency.
 His mother, Loletta Chu, was the winner of the 1977 Miss Hong Kong Pageant.